marek-mikolajczyk/aws-sysops-notes/README.md

 	- updating stack creates change set (summary of changes)
 	- shows what will be deleted

+blue/green deployment:
+- use codedeploy
+- new env green, current env blue - both in template
+- transform section AWS::CodeDeployBlueGreen and Hook section AWS::CodeDeploy::BlueGreen
+- create change set to review changes

+stackset:
+- crud a stack on multiple accounts with single operation

 IAM user needs permission to create EC2 to use CF.
 Save template to s3. if locally, aws still will upload it, then default s3 permissions on bucket template can contain input parameters